2018ayee/CollegePool/README.md

 # CollegePool

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
 To run, first execute `npm install` in terminal to install all dependencies.
 Then, run `npm run dev` in a separate terminal and `mongod` in another to start the server and databse.
+Errors such as `failed to open minidump file` may be temporarily solved by deleting the data/db folder.
 Finally, running `npm start` will start a dev server on `http://localhost:4200/`.

 ## Development server